 However, if your hydroelectric generator uses a stream that is heavily dependent on seasonal rains, or even runs dry at certain times of the year, net metering could fill the gap during those months.

 In some states, it’s illegal to divert a stream of water for any reason, even if it’s simply passing through a hydroelectric generator.
 Check your local laws before you invest in your own hydro generator.

 Necessary Equipment for Net Metering

 Grid-tie inverters are necessary pieces of equipment for setting up a net metering system.
-These inverters allow for the feeding of electricity from a home-based power system to a public utility grid.
+These inverters feed electricity from a home-based power system into the public utility grid.

 Grid-tie systems allow you to easily switch from your independent production system to the electrical grid.
 You can then use net metering to calculate how much you have drawn from, and fed into, the grid.

 In order to accurately determine how much power you’re feeding to the grid, you’ll need a meter.